connectedbits/spot-flow/README.md

 6 ServiceTask ChooseFortune: waiting * in: Flow_0pb7kh6
 ```

 When execution reaches the Split inclusive gateway, it forks into two paths.
 The first path is _waiting_ at the ChooseGreeting business rule task.
-The second reaches the WantsCookie exclusive gateway and evaluates the sequence flows before continuing to the ChooseFortune service task.
-Automated tasks can be `run` individually by the engine or `run_automated_tasks` to run all waiting tasks.
+The second reaches the WantsCookie exclusive gateway and _evaluates_ the sequence flow conditions before continuing to the ChooseFortune service task.
+Automated tasks can be `run` individually by the engine or `run_automated_tasks` to run all _waiting_ tasks.

 ```ruby
 execution.run_automated_tasks
 ```

-Now, both paths are joined into one and we _wait_ at the script task.
+Now, both paths are joined into one and execution is _waiting_ at the script task.
 Notice, the results of previous tasks are merged into the process variables.

 ```ruby
 HelloWorld started * Flow_0ws7a4m